 Questions?
 Send us an email at: [email protected].

 Tiller Club, through CBI offers occasional on-water clinics for novice and beginner racers.
 Find out more on our Learn To Race page.

 For intermediate and advanced racers, we offer a series of practices to sharpen your skills.

 Steward: Cole Constantineau

-TC Members at Large: Marcelo Pereira, Matt Hebert, Carolyn Marsh, Alisha Reppucci
+Members at Large: Marcelo Pereira, Matt Hebert, Carolyn Marsh, Alisha Reppucci